PeteMcNie/flask-postrges-alembic-backend/README.md

 *************************

-## Accessing your database from your python project
+## Accessing your postrgres database from your python project

 ### Alembic set up

 Note: If cloning this repo to use.
-At this point you should decide what table/s you actually want and alter the models file so that your project does not end up with the test_table in it.
+At this point you should decide what table/s you actually want and alter the models file so that your project does not end up with the example_table in it.

 Note: You may need to delete the alembic files committed here already and then follow these instructions to get alembic set up for your migrations.